jegasus/journal-scaler/README.md

 # Changelog

+## 0.0.3 - Released on 2021-01-02
+Real for scaling bug when journal window was open but not hovered by the mouse.

 ## 0.0.2 - Released on 2021-01-02
-Fixed scaling bug when journal window was open but not hovered by the mouse.
+Hotfix for scaling bug when journal window was open but not hovered by the mouse.

 ## 0.0.1 - Released on 2021-01-01
 Initial release.